 - Medicare Part B (medical insurance) premium: Medicare beneficiaries pay a Medicare Part B premium.
-The standard 2018 premium for Part B coverage is $134 per month.
-However, your Part B premium in 2018 may be lower or higher than that.
-The average Part B premium is $130.
+The standard 2019 premium for Part B coverage is $135.50 per month.

 - If you have a stand-alone Medicare Part D prescription drug plan, your plan sets the monthly premium.
 Premiums can vary among plans.